SeherKrishna02/Andaaza/README.md

 ## **plan**
 we started imagining how it would look, what materials, motors and tools would we need. the more we tried to describe it, the more complex it got. multiple axes, motors, spinning wheels and plates started getting shape.. and that was only the hardware.

-we decided to use some pieces of an old 3d printer that was in our class from the 'tech beyond the myth' course, so we started by disassembling it. we took apart the aluminum rails to build our new frame and the motors: one for the vertical movement (Z axis) and one to rotate the turntable. the latter had to be designed from scratch with the motor and the dimensions of the rails as the only guidelines.
+This project made use of some parts rescued from an out of service reprap 3D printer that was left in out classroom from the 'tech beyond the myth' course, so we started by disassembling it.
+We used 2 servo motors, one for the turntable and one for the 2-axis.
+We also repurposed the controller boards which consistsed of an Arduino Mega and a Ramps 1.4 shield for the Mega.
+In addition to the electronics we were able to use the alumunim rails and various nuts and bolts from the old 3D printer to construct the drawing/carving machine.

 ![](andaaza.jpg)